The Lone Mountain Zinc project is located within the Battle Mountain-Eureka Trend of Northern Nevada.

 ~ 5 million lbs of zinc

-Mineralization is zinc oxide-carbonate (smithsonite and hemimorphite) with only minor lead mineralization.
+Mineralization is near surface high grade zinc carbonate-oxide (smithsonite and hemimorphite) with only minor lead mineralization.

 Mineral Resources have been constrained within an optimized pit shell.